AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 A DUI conviction will often result in a suspended license, which can make it difficult to find auto insurance.
 Not only will premiums increase, but many auto insurance providers consider individuals with DUIs too risky and refuse to insure them at all.
-But, it’s not impossible.
-Learn more about how to get car insurance with a suspended license.
-To go in-depth on other auto insurance topics, check our other auto insurance articles.
+But there are still many insurers who offer affordable DUI insurance.

 FAQs